Bombus sylvarum: Status and conservation

 It is threatened by habitat loss and intensification of agriculture and is declining in numbers across Europe.
-In the United Kingdom, it was common until the early 20th century, but is now restricted to a few small areas in southern England and south Wales.
+In the United Kingdom, it was common until the early 20th century, but is now restricted to a few small areas in southern England and south and west Wales.
 The species is included in the United Kingdom Biodiversity Action Plan.
 It is also an endangered species in Ireland.